czaloumi/ironman-2019/README.md

 ![maleprospec](images/maleprospecialize.png)

 Observations:
-  * I confirmed the original correlation matrix findings that show swim does not correlate with ranking and therefore should not be a focus in training.
+  * I confirmed the original correlation matrix findings that show swim does not correlate as strongly with ranking and therefore should not be a focus in training.
   * Running and biking are more so correlated with athlete rank.
   * Male pros are incredibly specialized bikers and less so runners.
   * Female pros specialize in running over biking.